-So here was my all time favorite menu ever made.
-Not only for Thanksgiving, but any meal.
+So here was my all-time favorite menu ever made.

-I am going to warn you, it’s a lot of work.
-To me, it was so worth it.
+I am going to warn you, it looks like a lot of work but this is a simple Thanksgiving dinner.
 Every course complimented the others and it was a really nice change.
-As the menu states we did have the typical dinner as well but the first 3 courses were an indulgence for my self proclaimed “foodie” palette.
+As the menu states, we did have the typical dinner as well but the first 3 courses were an indulgence for my self proclaimed “foodie” palette.